Download our 2021 Spring Softball Rule Book

 - If a 2nd pinch runner is required, the team must take an automatic out.

 - Another male must pinch run for any male.
-Another female must pinch run for a female.
+Another woman must pinch run for a woman.

 - The pinch runner can be anyone on the team of the same gender, but the team incurs an automatic out if the pinch runner is still on base when their turn to bat comes up.